Hera (space mission): Mission goals

-Hera will fully characterise the composition and physical properties of the binary asteroid system including, for the first time, the sub-surface and internal structures.
-It will also perform technological demonstrations linked to operations in the vicinity of a small body and the deployment and the communication with CubeSats in interplanetary space.
+Hera will measure the size and morphology of the crater created as well as the momentum transferred by an artificial projectile impacting an asteroid, which will allow measuring the efficiency of the deflection produced by the impact.
+It will also analyze the expanding debris cloud caused by the impact.
+Hera is intended to fully characterize the composition and physical properties of the binary asteroid system including, for the first time, the sub-surface and internal structures.
+It will also perform technological demonstrations linked to operations in the vicinity of a small Solar System body and the deployment of and communication with CubeSats in interplanetary space.